volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Test Assertions

-The next important point that `jtcop` checks assertions in tests.
-The most important check is, of course, the presence of assertions in a test.
+`jtcop` also underscores the need to validate assertions in tests.
-As I already mentioned in the Gap Identification section, there are several already existing tools that have similar checks for assertions, but most of them aimed only on JUnit assertions and sometimes incomplete. `jtcop` also supports Hamcrest assertions and has more strict rules for assertions.
+Recall the [Gap Identification](#gap-identification) section?
+Several tools out there offer similar checks.
+Yet, many of them focus solely on JUnit assertions or only catch high-level errors. `jtcop` supports both Hamcrest and JUnit assertions and adheres to stricter guidelines for assertions.
+To paint a clearer picture, let's dive into a few code snippets.

-For example the next test is incorrect:

 ```java
 @Test